AlanMarshall/wiki.rockylinux.org/docs/team/testing/dev_guides/openqa_rocky.md

 and the upstream documentation: https://github.com/os-autoinst/openQA/blob/master/docs/Networking.asciidoc

-If you want to run the openQA tests that rely on advanced networking, you must configure it.
-See the upstream documentation.
-The following procedure will configure the network using openvswitch to meet openQA's expectations: there must be a bridge with IP 192.16.2.2 (the upstream defaults are 172.16.2.2 for Fedora and 10.0.2.2 for SUSE, but Rocky's tests are written to expect 192.16.2.2) and several tapN devices attached to the bridge, as many as there are worker instances on each worker host, which the qemu processes can attach to using -netdev tap.
+If you want to run the openQA tests that rely on advanced networking, you must configure for it.
+The following procedure will configure the network using openvswitch to meet openQA's expectations: there must be a bridge with IP 172.16.2.2 (the upstream defaults are 172.16.2.2 for Fedora and 10.0.2.2 for SUSE) and several tapN devices attached to the bridge, as many as there are worker instances on each worker host, which the qemu processes can attach to using -netdev tap.
 The worker instances must be able to communicate with each other and with the worker host web server which listens on the bridge interface (and has a random port number within a specified range).
 The traffic from the workers must be masqueraded to the external network.

 os-autoinst has a helper service, os-autoinst-openvswitch, which isolates groups of workers on their own VLANs, so you don't have to worry about address collisions if you have more than one set of parallel jobs running at once (e.g. if you have a set of jobs which uses hardcoded static IPs, and it happens to run for two arches or images at once).
 The workers for each set of parallel jobs are assigned a different VLAN.

 ```
+This code section is EXPERIMENTAL   do not use on a production system

 # install packages
 dnf install os-autoinst-openvswitch
 dnf install tunctl